GoodbyePlanet/GoodbyePlanet/README.md

     <img height="15" src="./assets/twitter.svg" alt="Twitter"/>
   </a>
 - ⚡ My recent projects:
   - 📚 I published **git basics** ebook.
-You can by it and support me ➡️ https://gum.co/PwJfo
+You can buy it and support me on gumroad https://gum.co/PwJfo
   - 🦠 Visualizing COVID-19 impact in the Balkan countries https://covid19-balkan.com & https://covid19-vizualization-time-line.vercel.app

 **Languages that I use**